-- 8.3 Research on Samples: Samples, related analytical data and Doping Control information may be used for anti-doping research purposes, although no Sample may be used for research without the Player's written consent.
+- 6.2.
+Purpose of Analysis of Samples and Data: Samples and related analytical data or Doping Control information shall be analyzed to detect Prohibited Substances and Prohibited Methods identified on the Prohibited List and other substances as may be directed by WADA pursuant to the Monitoring Program described in Article 4.5 of the WADA Code, or to assist the IIHF in profiling relevant parameters in a Player's urine, blood or other matrix, including DNA or genomic profiling, or for any other legitimate anti-doping purposes. - 6.3.
+Research on Samples: Samples, related analytical data and Doping Control information may be used for anti-doping research purposes, although no Sample may be used for research without the Player's written consent.
 Samples and related analytical data or Doping Control information used for research purposes shall first be processed in such a manner as to prevent Samples and related analytical data or Doping Control information being traced back to a particular Player.
-Any research involving Samples and related analytical data or Doping Control information being traced back to a particular Player.
-Any research involving Samples and related analytical data or Doping Control information being traced back to a particular Player.
-Any research involving Samples and related analytical data or Doping Control information shall adhere to the principles set out in Article 19 of the WADA Code. - 8.4 Standards for Sample Analysis and Reporting: In accordance with Article 6.4 of the WADA Code, the IIHF shall ask laboratories to analyze Samples in conformity with the International Standard for Laboratories and Article 4.7 of the International Standard for Testing and Investigations and to report results in ADAMS.
+Any research involving Samples and related analytical data or Doping Control information shall adhere to the principles set out in Article 19 of the WADA Code.

+6.4.
+Standards for Sample Analysis and Reporting: In accordance with Article 6.4 of the WADA Code, the IIHF shall ask laboratories to analyze Samples in conformity with the International Standard for Laboratories and Article 4.7 of the International Standard for Testing and Investigations and to report results in ADAMS.